Successful brands use digital marketing metrics as a beacon.

-Manage your own campaigns better, and focus on the metrics that truly matter by keeping watch on the best digital marketing KPIs (key performance indicators) below.
+Manage your own campaigns better, and focus on the metrics that truly matter by keeping watch on the best digital marketing KPIs below.

-Various schools of thought once emphasized clicks and/or views as the chief KPI when it came to display campaigns.
-But, this approach has become decidedly outdated.
-In 2011, nearly 59 percent of companies measured clickthroughs as their prime metric.
+In 2011, nearly 59 percent of companies measured clickthroughs (CTR) as their prime metric.
 Now, only 30 percent prioritize campaign metrics like CTR, while 38 percent consider revenue-related metrics more important.

-Following this trend, brands must ultimately focus on the revenue results of their campaign.
+Brands have learned that they need to focus on the revenue results of their display campaigns.
 When possible, they should connect revenue to an initial exposure.
 In other words, work your way backwards from a revenue-generating conversion to a display click — or even just a view.
 Tracking this provides your brand with a much more meaningful model for gauging a display asset’s performance.

 Look at the overall cost per acquisition (CPA), which divides the overall display spend by the number of total converted customers.
 If a display ad generates few clicks but converts a large percentage of the people who engage with it, you can consider it a success.
 For more pure revenue-focused campaigns, like landing page offers, special promotions and sales events, businesses should look at incremental revenue and the Return on Ad Spend (ROAS).